 Daron Acemoglu and James A. Robinson

-Inclusive economic institutions foster growth by protecting property rights, creating a level playing field, and encouraging mass participation in markets.
+Inclusive societies foster prosperity by enforcing property rights, ensuring a level playing field, and providing broad incentives for mass participation in markets.